SEB-9-BH/intro-to-full-stack-development/client-server-architecture-and-full-stack-development/README.md

 ## Client/server architecture

 The terms *client* and *server*, used in everyday language, typically refer to a physical device for simplicity.
 When many think of servers, the first thing that comes to mind is an enormously powerful computer inside a data center.
-Many people think of their personal devices exclusively as clients.
+Many people think of their devices exclusively as clients.

 However, as a developer, taking a more nuanced approach is necessary.
 When we use the terms *client* and *server*, we'll primarily be referring to software processes and the role those processes play instead.
-So then, what makes the role of client software different from the role of server software?
+What makes the role of client software different from the role of server software?
 Broadly:

 - Client software creates requests for services.
 - Server software responds to requests for services.